 plus your country's taxes where applicable

-You'll receive an email with a link to the book downloads, videos, example code, and receipts.
-The course will also be available in your Gumroad library.
+You'll receive an email with links to the ebook downloads and/or videos, example code, chat room invite, and receipts.
+The course will be available in your Gumroad library.

 Please contact me if you have any problems, queries, or comments.